raquelgrant/Climate-Analysis-USA/README.md

 # Climate Analysis USA

 This repository draws on analyzing temperature changes throughout the seasons in the continental United States using information from The Washington Post's "2°C: Beyond the Limit."
+All temperatures are represented in Fahrenheit.

 ### Where did the contents of this repository come from?